szabogabor91/gimlet-website/src/blog/announcing-gimletd-the-gitops-release-manager.md

 Now that you have an overview of how GimletD fits into Gimlet see how to perform ad-hoc releases, rollbacks and other actions in the [GimletD documentation](http://localhost:8080/gimletd/on-demand-releases/).

-Make sure also to follow [gimlet_io](https://twitter.com/gimlet_io) on Twitter to hear about new product releases.
+Make sure also to follow [gimlet_io](https://twitter.com/gimlet_io) as I'm going to live demo GimletD on Thursday, 25th March on Twitter.

-Next up is the Gimlet Dashboard, so stay tuned.
+Twice actually, first at 11AM CET, then 3PM ET.

 Onwards!